loeiten/IN2140/network_theory_assignments/set_3.md

 ### Answer assignment 1

+- Component based
+   - Each node has components with specialized responsibilities
+   - There will be one component for routing, one for packet loss, one for encryption etc.
+- Recursive
+   - We split the network recursively into smaller and smaller part
+   - Each part is responsible for transfer from one network to another
+   - Each part does not care how it's smaller parts function

 ## Assignment 2

 What are the most important services TCP provides, both when it comes to